San Juan Island Parks & Shorelines

 At the south end of the island lie the prairie and forest of American Camp, home to U.S. soldiers during the U.S./British occupation in the mid-1800s.
 A visitors’ center offers a good selection of books and guides to island history and wildlife, and ranger-led nature and history walks take place on weekends from June through August.
 Here you’ll find some historic points of interest (a redoubt, parade ground, and buildings) and a great variety of trails.
 Several take you through prairie and down to South Beach, the longest public beach in the islands, with views over the Strait of Juan de Fuca to the Olympic Mountains; others lead up 285-foot Mount Finlayson and down to Jakle’s Lagoon and the beach on Griffin Bay.
 Seasonal residence of more than 200 species of migratory birds, the Camp is home to a nesting pair of bald eagles, red foxes abound, and orcas are frequent visitors to the waters off South Beach.
 The park is located about a 15-minute drive south of Friday Harbor

 Also knows and Whale Watch Park, Lime Kiln Point State Park is a 36-acre day-use park set on the west side of San Juan Island.
-The park is considered one of the best places in the world to view whales from a land-based facility. [more...]
+The park is considered one of the best places in the world to view whales from a land-based facility, with a parking lot about a 300 yard walk from the shoreline. [more...]

 The San Juan Island National Historical Parks, including American Camp and English Camp, was created in 1966 based upon an idea: that individuals and nations can solve their problems peacefully without resorting to violence.
 For it was here in 1859 that the United States and Great Britain nearly went to war over a pig shot by an American farmer.
 Actually, it was a bit more complicated than that.. [more...]